Being sectioned at 18: Degrading and life-saving

 Dignity is a human right, no matter your mental state.
 I had value as an individual even more so in that darkest moment because that was a defining moment of a young 17 year old girl’s life.
 That 17 year old me was taught how to think of herself in that place.

 Was she treated with esteem and helped through it with reverence?
 Was she taught to respect herself even when her illness had tried to kill her?
 Or was she taught she was of no value?
 Put under unnecessary stress?
-Was her own mind force to find answers because she wasn’t talked to like the human being she still was?
+Was her own mind forced to find answers because she wasn’t talked to like the human being she still was?

 I met a girl after one of my shows last weekend.
 She had been sectioned 3 times.
 She was a stunningly beautiful soul, in every sense of that word.
 She has her whole life ahead of her.
 But I saw that awkward pain.
 The pain that was totally avoidable.
 The pain of knowing she was “less than”, lacking in value.
 She’d been treated, like I had, like I was ostracised from society.
 No longer worthwhile.
 No longer someone who could contribute to a fuller world.
 Yet this young woman was eloquent, empathetic, intelligent, caring and giving.
 She has a job interview today as I write this.